-Our students range in age from 3.5 to 18 years.
-Each student moves through the book levels at their own speed.
-During the pandemic, our program will offer a slightly altered roster of classes and enrichment offerings, tailored for virtual learning.
+Our Suzuki students generally range in age from 3.5 to 18 years.
+Our program is non-competitive, and each student moves through the books and levels at their own speed.

 INSTRUMENTAL ENSEMBLES (ADULTS)

-Click below to learn more and/or register for all ensembles including Adult Mixed String Group Class, and more!* If no programs are displayed when clicked, it simply means we are not offering anything at the present time.
+Click below to learn more and/or register for all ensembles, and more!* If no programs are displayed when clicked, it simply means we are not offering anything at the present time.
 Stay updated by subscribing to Culture at the J